 That's one dense apple!
-A study of taxi e-hails in NYC
+Taxi e-hails in New York City

-Everyone knows that New York City is huge, but for transportation purposes the thing that makes it both an exceptionally interesting and exceptionally challenging place for taxis is just how dang dense it can be.
-(An aside for you urban planning nerds: if you look only at average density throughout the metro region, you might be surprised to find that LA (gasp!) actually wins out on average.
-A more relevant metric called weighted average density confirms what you probably already knew.
-Phew.)
+Everyone knows New York City is huge, but for transportation purposes what makes it both an exceptionally interesting and exceptionally challenging place for taxis is just how dense it can be.
+(An aside for you urban planning nerds: LA actually has a higher average density in its metro region.
+But a more relevant metric called weighted average density confirms New York City’s denseness.)

-If you look at all e-hail requests over a two-week period, you see what you might expect: taxi drivers using Uber get requests in all five boroughs, but demand is concentrated in the financial district and midtown Manhattan (red means more hails).
+If you look at all e-hail requests over a 2 week period, you see what you might expect: taxi drivers use Uber get requests in all 5 boroughs, but demand is concentrated in the financial district and midtown Manhattan.

 In other words, it’s not just that there’s a lot of people that want taxis — it’s that a lot of people want them at the same place and at the same time.
-Now that Uber can be used for e-hailing in New York, we thought it would be fun to see just how our data confirms this observation.
+Now that Uber can be used for e-hailing in New York City, we thought we’d see how our data confirms this observation.